opn-ooo/opn-th-server-side-challenge/README.md

 - As a store owner, I would like my customers to be able to add items to cart, so they can process to check out.

 #### Notes
+- Our expectation regarding this topic is to observe how familiar you are with the database.
 - Your design can be detailed as much as you want.
 - Any format of the design are acceptable, example: TXT, MD, SQL, JSON or any visual diagram as long as you can explain.